IBM chief to Trump: Let's create 'new collar' jobs

 Trump too has advocated for more job training, something he and President Obama seem to agree on.

-Obama has spent a record $265 million on apprenticeship programs during his time in office, according to the Commerce Department.
+Obama has spent a record $265 million on apprenticeship programs in the last two fiscal years, according to the Commerce Department.

 Related: The men America left behind